2017 GRAND NATIONAL RUNNERS & ODDS

 A horse will be entered into the Grand National if it meets the minimum criteria for qualification and the owner and trainer feel the their horse is capable of handling the race.
 Not all horses are suited to the long Aintree course or have the necessary jumping ability.
 Even if a horse gets entered that doesn't guarantee a place at the starting line.

 The race is open to horses aged seven and upwards that have been placed first, second, third or fourth in a chase of three miles or more and who are allotted a rating of at least 120 by the BHA Handicapper.

 The entry date for the race is always at the end of January, with the names and numbers announced by the BHA (British Horseracing Authority) the following day.
-In 2016 there were 126 entries, an increase of 28 on the 98 entered in 2015.
+In 2017 there were 110 entries, 2016 had 126 entries, an increase of 28 on the 98 entered in 2015.

 The BHA Head Of Handicapping then takes the list of entries and frames the weights.
 In other words, he decides which horses will carry the heaviest weights and which will carry the least.
 The handicap system is designed to give every horse a fair chance of winning the race, good horses will carry more weight than those perceived to have less ability.